FEMS-Lwoff Award for Achievements in Microbiology

 Winners receive:

-• a prize-lecture at the opening ceremony of the FEMS Congress – with up to five free registrations to the FEMS Congress
+• a prize-lecture at the FEMS Congress – with up to five free registrations to the FEMS Congress

 • the opportunity to present research to the wider microbiology community via the FEMS Journals and FEMS communication channels